Dieser Artikel ist auch verfügbar auf: Deutsch

 Bangkok sights and tips

-The Thai capital offers some sights and to ease your search for locations while visiting Bangkok, I gathered 20 things you should do on your Bangkok visit and created a map with all of the following points.
+The Thai capital offers some sights and to ease your search for locations while visiting Bangkok, I put together 20 things you should do on your Bangkok visit.

 The Wat Arun is one of the most famous and most beautiful temples of Bangkok.
 The central tower of the complex, called the Phra Prang, is 80 meters high and offers you a great view over the river with the Grand Palace and Wat Phra Kaeo in the background, if you make it to the top.